Avoma vs Fathom

 Avoma and Fathom share a starting point: both record, transcribe, and summarize your meetings automatically.
 But they diverge quickly in what they do with that data.

 Avoma starts with the same recording and transcription foundation but builds a broader platform on top.
-Beyond notes, Avoma offers AI call scoring with 100% coverage, a Live Answer Assistant that surfaces talking points during calls when trigger phrases are detected, deal risk alerts that flag stalled momentum or weak buyer engagement, sales methodology tracking for MEDDIC, SPICED, and BANT, and AI-powered win-loss analysis.
+Beyond notes, Avoma offers AI call scoring with 100% call coverage, a Live Answer Assistant that surfaces battle-tested Answer Cards mid-call when trigger phrases are detected, deal risk alerts that flag stalled momentum or weak buyer engagement, and an AI Sales Methodology Tracker supporting MEDDIC, SPICED, BANT, Sandler, and custom frameworks with automatic adherence scoring.

 Transcription and summary quality differ in practice